11.2. How to Conduct Streaming Replication

 In streaming replication, standbys can execute SELECT commands independently of the primary server.
 However, conflicts can arise between the standby and the primary server under certain conditions, potentially leading to errors.

-Figure 11.3 shows a typical example: the primary server drops the table that the standby server is selecting.
+Figure 11.3 shows a typical example: the primary server drops a table that the standby server is selecting.

 Figure 11.3.
 Conflict caused by DROP TABLE.

-5. If the conflict is not resolved within the time specified by these parameters (i.e., the SELECT command is not completed), the SELECT command will return an error and terminate.
+- If the conflict is not resolved within the specified time (i.e., the SELECT command does not complete), the SELECT command returns an error and terminates.

 testdb=# -- Primary